Scalar functions

 toFloat(null) returns null.

-If expression is a floating point number, it will be returned unchanged.
+If expression is a FLOAT, it will be returned unchanged.

 If the parsing fails, null will be returned.

-This function will return an error if provided with an expression that is not an integer, floating point or a string value.
+This function will return an error if provided with an expression that is not an INTEGER, FLOAT or a STRING value.

 Query